 Tim Wright has exhibited extensively and his work features in many collections, both in the UK and internationally.
 Most recently he has been a prizewinner in The Derwent Art Prize 2016, an exhibitor in The National Open Art Competition in the City of London, had a number of solo exhibitions with Shine Artists at The Albemarle Gallery London, featured in the 2014 BP Portrait Award at The National Portrait Gallery, and shown portraits at Petworth House in Sussex.
 He is represented by The Pontone Gallery, London, showing in 'Imagined Worlds' earlier this year and in 'Into The Deep' this summer.

 He has long experience of teaching and lecturing.
 He worked as a fine art lecturer at most of the principal London art colleges, particularly Chelsea School of Art, Middlesex University and The Motley Theatre Design School.
 He continues to teach courses in life painting and drawing at his studio in London.
-In November this year he delivered a ‘Painting Masterclass’ at the Turner Contemporary museum in Margate.
+In November 2016 he delivered a ‘Painting Masterclass’ at the Turner Contemporary museum in Margate.
 In 2017 he was engaged by The New Art Gallery, Walsall; as part of their exhibition 'Legacies: JMW Turner and contemporary art practice' he is running workshops which explore Turner's method and materials.
 This year he has run masterclasses in painting at Turner's House Museum in London.